The AAS Astronomy Ambassadors Program

 Whom Are Ambassadors Serving?

 The opportunities for outreach are many, both in and out of the classroom.
-Adults and family groups flock to community centers, science museums, planetariums, nature centers, national and regional parks, fairs and festivals, science-institution open houses, etc., where they can be engaged in science, technology, engineering and mathematics (STEM) activities.
+Adults and family groups flock to community centers, science museums, planetariums, nature centers, national and regional parks, fairs and festivals, science-institution open houses, etc., where they can be engaged in science, technology, engineering, and mathematics (STEM) activities.
 And students can be found not only in formal classrooms, but also in afterschool programs and summer camps.
 The tools emphasized in the workshop are most appropriate for the general public and middle- and high-school students.
+Based on our Ambassadors' event logs, the average audience is about 75 people ranging from preschoolers to senior citizens, with most events serving K-12 schoolchildren and their parents and teachers.

 A Community of Practice